isabella232/devo-ps.github.io/_posts/blog/2013-09-25-vagrant-docker-and-ansible-wtf.md

         $ sudo docker run -i -t ubuntu /bin/bash

-1. Now that's great, but we'll need more than a vanilla Linux.
-To add our dependencies, for example to run a node.js app (with a mongodb backend), we're gonna start by creating a `Dockerfile`:
+1. Great, but we'll need more than a vanilla Linux.
+To add our dependencies, for example to run a Node.js + MongoDB app, we're gonna start by creating a `Dockerfile`:

         FROM ubuntu
         MAINTAINER My Self me@example.com